sfigg/commercialization-public/design/compatibility/1709/systems.md

 **Description**

 All buses, devices and other components in a system must meet their respective Windows Compatible Hardware Requirements and use drivers that either are included with the Windows operating system installation media or are digitally signed by Microsoft through the Windows Hardware Compatibility Program that match the Windows OS version being submitted for and shipping with.

 For example, if a logo qualifying a system for Windows 10, then all drivers on the system must be signed by Microsoft for Windows 10 or be drivers that ship on the Windows 10 media.
 All devices in the system would also need to be logo qualified or certified for Windows 10.
 This requirement applies to all versions of Microsoft Windows.

 All devices and drivers need to be fully installed, and does not contain any problem codes.

+Driver ship with Windows 10 S based systems must meet the following dependent device-level requirements by the official release of the Windows 10 S. Driver ship with Windows 10 Client based systems must meet the following requirements by February 1st, 2018.

+  - Device.DevFund.INF.DDInstall.CoInstallers
+  - Device.DevFund.DriverSecurity.DriverPackage
+  - Device.DevFund.Reliability.ProperINF
+  - Device.DevFund.CDA.Application (If applicable)
+T
+he driver must be signed by Microsoft for Windows 10 RS3 and later version, or use drivers that ship on the Windows 10 S.

+All drivers and firmware servicing must use Windows Update.

 <a name="system.fundamentals.smbios"></a>